One Big Beautiful Bill Act (OBBB): Federal Student Loan Updates

 Federal student loan updates

-Updated: April 15, 2026: • Key changes effective: July 1, 2026 (pending final federal guidance)
+Updated: June 12, 2026 Key changes effective: July 1, 2026

 At a glance

-• Grad PLUS: phased out for new borrowers starting July 1, 2026
+• Grad PLUS: Phased out for new borrowers starting July 1, 2026

-• Parent PLUS: new annual and lifetime caps for new borrowers starting July 1, 2026
+• Parent PLUS: New annual and lifetime caps for new borrowers starting July 1, 2026

 • New repayment plans: Standard and RAP beginning July 1, 2026

-• Current borrowers: some grandfathering provisions may apply
+• Current borrowers: Some grandfathering provisions may apply

 CONTACT